LuxLang/lux/documentation/book/the_lux_programming_language/chapter_5.md

   "Aw, hell naw!")
 ```

-So, both branches must produce the same type for the type-checker to let it pass.
+So, both branches must produce values of the same type for the type-checker to let it pass.

 ### Cond